Free roommate tool

 I added the final shared bills and the payments already made.
 This should be the remaining roommate balance before move-out: Alex owes Maya $410 and Sam owes Maya $550.

 If the amount is clear but the wording still feels awkward, use the Polite Payback Reminder Generator to write a roommate-safe message, or browse Repayment Reminder Text Examples for roommate, partial repayment, and monthly settle-up wording.
+After a roommate sends money, use the Repayment Receipt Generator to confirm the payment and remaining balance.

 Privacy and limitations